Emergency Heating & Air Conditioning Service

 - Check the furnace power switch to be sure it’s in the ON position (it looks like a light switch on a gray box located at the furnace).

 Under-performance Issues For Heating/Cooling Systems:

 - Check the filter for buildup.
 If you have one-inch thick furnace filters, a once-a-month change is recommended.
 Two-inch-thick filters—and other high-capacity pleated filters—usually only need to be changed every other month or less, depending on the type.
 If you don’t change it, the filter will eventually become so full, it will block the proper airflow and strain your furnace.

 - Check all return air grilles to make sure they are not blocked.
 Return air grilles are larger and are located on a wall or the ceiling in newer homes.
 Older homes frequently have return air grilles on the floor.

 - Check all supply registers to make sure they are open and blowing air.

 If you still don’t feel that your system is performing properly, get a Burkholder’s technician to take a look.

-We serve Lehigh Valley customers in Allentown, Bethlehem, Easton, and other parts of the Lehigh Valley.
+We serve customers in Allentown, Bethlehem, Easton, and other parts of the Lehigh Valley.